asmyczek/popcorn/README.markdown

 ## Random generators

-The Core module defines a random generator object and a library class which can be extended with custom generators.
-The constructor function `random()` creates the random generator object.
+Core module defines a random generator object and a library class which can be extended with custom generators.
+Constructor function `random()` creates the random generator object.
 It accepts an optional seed value as argument.
-The random generator functions provided by the Core modules are:
+Build in random generator functions are:

-  - `int()` - range function that returns an integer in a defined rage.
+  - `int()` - range function that returns an integer in a predefined defined rage.
-  - `element()` - picks one random element from the provided array or
+  - `element()` - returns one element from the provided dictionary.

 For example: